 - wall/lj126 - Lennard-Jones 12-6 wall

 - wall/region - use region surface as wall

 - wall/srd - slip/no-slip wall for SRD particles

 Some fix styles are part of specific packages.
 They are only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info on packages.
+See the Build package doc page for more info.
 The doc pages for individual fixes tell if it is part of a package.